Stefan Dohr plays Hans Abrahamsen at the BBC Proms

 And so to the BBC Proms in the Royal Albert Hall; a very different acoustic.
 Still with Stefan Dohr as soloist, but now with Finnish conductor, John Storgårds and the BBC Philharmonic.

-Would the UK premiere adopt Abrahamsen’s original intention to have three double basses “standing tall like trees” in front of the conductor and surrounding the horn soloist as a “visual connection to the forest”.
+Would the UK premiere adopt Abrahamsen’s original intention to have three double basses “standing tall like trees” in front of the conductor and surrounding the horn soloist as a “visual connection to the forest”?
 Would the horn be playing on “a wall of double bass harmonics”?
 The answer – no!

 However, Dohr did almost immediately evoke those hunting calls, creating an off-stage effect with his distinctive and most attractive horn sound.
 Shimmering violins vied with magical and balletic woodwind, and percussive effects like a ticking clock indicated the passing of time.
 The teller of stories that “no one can understand… not even Abrahamsen himself” came to the fore, allowing “the listener to act as a co-composer; everyone is free to hear what they want”.